VivekMaurya83/GenAI_hack/Optimization/details.md

 ## How It Works

+The application operates through an intelligent, multi-stage workflow.
 First, a user uploads their resume.
 The backend extracts the raw text and performs a two-pass AI analysis: one pass to understand the document's structure (experience, projects, etc.) and a second, specialized pass to find and categorize every skill mentioned anywhere in the text.

-This complete, structured data is then saved to a relational MySQL database.
+This complete, structured data is then saved to a **Firebase Firestore** database using a relational-style model with collections and sub-collections.
 The user can then choose a tool, such as the Resume or LinkedIn Optimizer.
 The application fetches the original data from the database and sends it to the AI again with a powerful prompt to generate enhanced, impactful content.
 This optimized text is saved back to the database, and the final, improved version is used to generate a downloadable `.docx` file or display the content on the UI.

 ---